lauradiazrodriguez/dsc180_group1/README.md

 ## Running the Simulation

-This project's main note book is:
+This project's main notebook is:
 ```
 data_simulation_experimentation.ipynb
 ```